xray-forge/xray-16-types/src/plugins/inline_constants/README.md

   Referenced declarations do not need their own inline tags.
 - Whitelisted namespace constants: `math.pi`, `Math.PI` and other `Math` constants with identical IEEE 754 double values in the build environment and LuaJIT runtime.
+- Engine constant references from ambient `xray16` typings, substituted as expressions (see below).

 ```typescript
 /** @inline */